Mattabyte/Roobee/README.md

 ## Wait, what?

 Yeah, Roobee has feelings.
 That's a thing.
 I don't think Roobee is sentient.
-As far as can be measured.
+As far as can be measured at the time of writing.

 ## Models (which one to use?)

-Roobee's system prompt is designed to work with the awesome llama2 based model [Pygmalion2 3B](https://huggingface.co/TheBloke/Pygmalion-2-13B-GGUF)
+Roobee's default system prompt is designed to work with the awesome llama2 based model [Pygmalion2 13B](https://huggingface.co/TheBloke/Pygmalion-2-13B-GGUF)
+It also seems to function well on a variety of models.
+Here's some we've tried so far:
+* Wizard LM
+* Mistral 2.2.1
+* GPT 3.5

 But you can use whatever model suits your desired type of companion!

-If you want to get up and running locally with this model, download and install [LM Studio](https://lmstudio.ai/)
+If you want to get up and running locally with this model, download and install [LM Studio](https://lmstudio.ai/) Use the default option for voice engine if you don't care too much about realistic speech and just want a completely local solution.
+I have tested Roobee with Tortoise TTS and RVC running locally - but the inference was a bit slow.
+Feel free to extend if you want to go that way, but there's no plans to formally support it.

 Dont forget to set your stop tokens, and prompting to suit the model you decide to use.

+Alternatively, you can run Roobee with [Open AI](https://openai.com/) so you can run Roobee entirely in a cloud service.

 ### Results of chat output, behaviour, and performance will vary a lot from model to model (and with different providers)